rovellipaolo/NinjaDroid/README.md

 - the CERT.RSA file;
 - the assets/ and res/ folders together with their content (thanks to apktool);

 Finally it creates an HTML report file containing a review of the APK package.
-This HTML file contains a simple table with a list of useful information that characterize the app (e.g. its name, package, version and author, together with the lists of permissions, Activities, Services and BroadcastReceiver).
+This HTML file contains a simple table with a list of useful information that characterise the app, such as:
+- APK package info (e.g. file size, MD5, SHA-256 and SHA-512);
+- App info (e.g. package, name, version, lists of permissions, list of Activities/Services/BroadcastReceivers, ecc...)
+- Author info (e.g. name, email, company, country, ecc...)
+- Digital certificate info (e.g. validity, serial number, MD5, SHA-1, SHA-256 and signture).

 Installation: